Calorie Counter App Comparison · 2026

 SnapCalorieFree basicAI photo+voice scan (in-app pricing)

 Prices as of 2026, gathered from vendor pricing pages and app stores; several are A/B-tested or region-dependent.
 Verify the current figure on the vendor's own page before relying on it.
-VUST Cal pricing is per-scan in ✦ (sparks), topped up with Telegram Stars.
+VUST Cal pricing is per-scan in Balance, topped up inside Telegram after the exact amount is shown.
 Every VUST Cal result is an AI estimate — not medical or dietary advice — and photos are not stored.

 How to read this